Superbase (database): History

-It was originally created in 1983 by Precision Software for the Commodore 64 and 128 and later the Amiga and Atari ST. In 1989, it was the first database management system to run on a Windows computer.
+It was originally created in 1983 by Precision Software for the Commodore 64 and 128 and later the Amiga and Atari ST. In 1989, it was the first database management system to run on Windows.

 Precision Software, a UK-based company, was the original creator of the product Superbase.
 Superbase was and still is used by a large number of people on various platforms.
 It was often used only as an end-user database but a very large number of applications were built throughout industry, government, and academia and these were often of significant complexity.
 Some of these applications continue in use to the current day, mostly in small businesses.

 The initial versions were text mode only, but with the release of the Amiga version, Superbase became the first product to use the now common VCR control panel for browsing through records.
 It also supported a number of different media formats, including images, sounds, and video.
 Superbase was often referred to as the multimedia database in early years, when such features were uncommon.
 The Amiga version also featured an internal language and the capability to generate front end "masks" for queries and reports, years before Microsoft Access.

 This version was a huge success and that resulted in a version being created for a number of platforms using the same approach.
 Eventually a Microsoft Windows version was released and a couple of years later the company was sold by its founders to Software Publishing Corporation.
 SPC sold off the non-Windows versions of the product and after releasing version 2 and in the late alpha stages of version 3, sold the product to a company called Computer Concepts Corporation.